CascadeEnergy/hapi-mysql-routes-plugin/README.md

 ```
 **responseTransformation** `function` _optional_

-If this option is set, the function is applied to all the responses by the Route Handlers.
+If this option is set, the function is applied to all the api responses sent back by the Route Handlers.
 ```
 import mapKeys from 'lodash/object/mapKeys';
 import rearg from 'lodash/function/rearg';